ttdunlap33/code-quiz/README.md

 ### Parameters
-    * 100 second timer will start upon beginning of 5 question quiz
+    * 100 second timer will start upon beginning the 5 question quiz
     * Time is deducted upon each incorrect answer
     * Once a question is answered, the next will appear
     * Score is saved at the end